 You may already know that arsenic contamination in rice crops is a worldwide problem.
 This is true even in organically tended rice paddies.
 This article on arsenic contamination in rice crops outlines the serious situation in detail.

-Rice loves arsensic.
+Rice loves arsenic.
 If there is any present in the soil or water where it is cultivated (arsenic is highly water soluble), rice crops take it in at a rate ten times higher than other plants!
 The fact that rice grows in flooded paddies makes the potential exposure to this heavy metal even worse.

 The good news is that soaking milled rice in six parts water to one part rice, discarding the soaking liquid, rinsing the rice thoroughly, and then cooking in fresh water significantly reduces arsenic levels by up to 80%.
 More research is needed, however, to identify how easily different rice varieties give up their arsenic.
 (1)